 Yes, all applications must include performance measures that logically connect a project’s goal(s) with proposed activities and demonstrate an overall theory of change.
 Performance measures should include to the extent possible whether the expected results were achieved.

-Iowa Workforce Development plans to announce additional application rounds for the Employer Innovation Fund, if funding is available after the first review process.
+Iowa Workforce Development plans to announce additional application rounds for the Employer Innovation Fund, if funding is available after the second review process.
 Submitted applications that are not selected will not be automatically considered during future rounds.

 Iowa Workforce Development encourages applicants to re-apply once future rounds are announced.